MeSoftHorny/WTRTI/docs/docs/features.md

 Select a group in the main window, **ALT-TAB** to the game and press:
 **SHIFT + ALT + ARROWS**

+### Setting up Multiple Groups
+This feature allows you to configure multiple groups at the same time.
+Select multiple groups from the Groups list, make changes, and click Apply.
+Only the changed settings will be applied to other groups.
+You can also move multiple groups at once.
+If you change the position of the leading group (the last one selected), the leading group's offset (new - old pos) will be applied to the others.

 ### Multi-value layout
 This option allows you to change the layout of neighboring multi-value indicators.